-London Hydro did not require assistance through its third party mutual assistance agreement; however, London Hydro did use third party contractors through the private contractor's agreement.
+London Hydro did not require assistance through its third party mutual assistance agreement.

 20. Did the distributor run out of any needed equipment or materials during the Major Event?
 If so, please describe the shortages.

 No equipment or material shortages were encountered by London Hydro during the Major Event.